rmorshea/talks/idom/what-is-idom/README.md

 <!--

-- component: encapsulates the state of representation of a view
+- component: encapsulates the state and representation of a view
 - hook: allow you to "hook" into the life cycle and state of a component

 - use_state hook achieves the same effect